Second Seminole War: Jesup steps down; Zachary Taylor takes command

-Macomb's peace and the Harney Massacre
+Macomb's peace and the Battle of Caloosahatchee

 In Washington and around the country in 1839, support for the war was eroding.
 The size of the Army had been increased because of the demands for manpower in the Florida war.
 Many people were beginning to think that the Seminole had earned a right to stay in Florida.
 The cost and time required to get all the Seminole out of Florida were looming larger.
 Congress appropriated US$5,000 to negotiate a settlement with the Seminole people in order to end the outlay of resources.
 President Martin Van Buren sent the Commanding General of the Army, Alexander Macomb, to negotiate a new treaty with the Seminole.
 Remembering the broken treaties and promises of the past, they were slow to respond to the new overtures.
-Finally, Sam Jones sent his chosen successor, Chitto Tustenuggee, to meet with Macomb.
+Finally, Abiaka (Sam Jones) sent his chosen successor, Chitto Tustenuggee, to meet with Macomb.
 On May 19, 1839, Macomb announced reaching agreement with the Seminole.
 They would stop fighting in exchange for a reservation in southern Florida.

 As the summer passed, the agreement seemed to be holding.
 There were few killings.
-A trading post was established on the north shore of the Caloosahatchee River, and the Seminoles who came to the trading post seemed to be friendly.
+A trading post was established on the north shore of the Caloosahatchee River, near present-day Cape Coral, and the Seminoles who came to the trading post seemed to be friendly.
 A detachment of 23 soldiers was stationed at the Caloosahatchee trading post under the command of Colonel William S. Harney.
-On July 23, 1839, some 150 Indians attacked the trading post and guard.
+On July 23, 1839, some 150 Indians, including Holato Micco (Billy Bolek or Bowlegs) and two other leaders named Chakaika and Hospertarke, attacked the trading post and guard.
 Some of the soldiers, including Colonel Harney, were able to reach the river and find boats to escape in, but most of the soldiers, as well as a number of civilians in the trading post, were killed.
 The war was on again.

 The Americans did not know which band of Indians had attacked the trading post.
 Many blamed the 'Spanish' Indians, led by Chakaika.
-Some suspected Sam Jones, whose band of Mikasuki had come to agreement with Macomb.
+Some suspected Abiaka (Sam Jones), whose band of Mikasuki had come to agreement with Macomb.
 Jones promised to turn the men responsible for the attack over to Harney in 33 days.
 In the meantime, the Mikasuki in Sam Jones' camp near Fort Lauderdale remained on friendly terms with the local soldiers.
 On July 27 they invited the officers at the fort to a dance at the Mikasuki camp.
 The officers declined but sent two soldiers and a Black Seminole interpreter with a keg of whiskey.
 The Mikasuki killed the soldiers, but the Black Seminole escaped.
-He reported at the fort that Sam Jones and Chitto Tustenuggee were involved in the attack.
+He reported at the fort that Abiaka and Chitto Tustenuggee were involved in the attack.
 In August 1839, Seminole raiding parties operated as far north as Fort White.